 In the spring of 2018, the Retail Marijuana Education Campaign at the Colorado Department of Public Health and Environment collaborated with the CADE and researchers at Colorado State University to create a Higher Education Cannabis Prevention Toolkit.
 This toolkit represents Colorado's commitment to healthy populations across the lifespan, and provides higher education practitioners with emerging research and evidence informed best practices.

-Alcohol and cannabis documents were created to support the work of the CADE.
+In the fall of 2018, the CADE developed two ready-to-implement programs (Program in a Box) focused on Red Ribbon Week and National Collegiate Alcohol Awareness Week.
+In addition, alcohol and cannabis documents were created to support the work of the CADE.
 We welcome prevention teams at institutions of higher education to utilize these documents to support health and wellness efforts.

 The CADE facilitates trainings and technical assistance to support prevention professionals on campus to change attitudes and behaviors surrounding high-risk alcohol use.
 CADE Collaborate also utilizes an online system designed to help college and university prevention teams share resources, implement best practices, and learn from each other.
 Any member of a Colorado higher education organization can access professional development, resources, and strategies for collaborative problem solving through CADE Collaborate.
 Enrollment in CADE Collaborate is complimentary for Colorado colleges and universities.